ian-dmello/executive-case-studies/IT-Projects/AI Equity research agent/README.md

 * PDF report generation

-### Why this project matters
+### Why This Project Matters

 Institutional research often requires hours of manual work across financial statements, valuation models, and market updates.
-An AI Equity Research Agent demonstrates how autonomous AI systems can streamline that workflow, delivering faster, more consistent, and data-driven investment insights while leaving the final investment decision to human judgment.
+The AI Equity Research Agent demonstrates how autonomous AI systems can streamline that workflow, delivering faster, more consistent, and data-driven investment insights while leaving the final investment decision to human judgment.

-This project showcases the intersection of AI, financial analysis, and investment research, making it particularly relevant for professionals in finance, audit, and capital markets.
+This project showcases the intersection of Artificial Intelligence, Financial Analysis, and Investment Research, making it particularly relevant for professionals in finance, audit, and capital markets.